 I'm a Berklee College of Music alum, and have decades of experience as a professional violinist.

 $45 for a 30 minute lesson (recommended for young beginners)

 $55 for a 45 minute lesson (recommended for young intermediate students, and adult beginners)

 $65 for a 60 minute lesson (recommended for adults with some experience, and any advanced students)

 I love inspiring others to find passion in whatever they're doing.
 Teaching violin and viola was a natural fit for me, because I've been a lifelong violinist and truly enjoy sharing my skills with others.
 I find so much joy in watching others learn and seeing them succeed!

 I have worked with students of all ages and from many walks of life.

 Find a teacher who sparks the joy of music in you.
 Learning takes discipline, but it should also be fun!

 It's good to consider beforehand how much you can realistically commit to practicing.
 Remember that frequency is more important than the length of the practice session.
 Even five minutes a day in the beginning can move you forward leaps and bounds, making your investment in lessons really pay off!

-Students must come with their own violin.
+Students must come with their own instrument.
 If you have any questions about how/where to obtain one, I'm happy to help.